yzhouli/temp_code/README.md

 # Spammer Detection

-**Source Code:** Source code for the user's audio-enabled model.
+**Source Code:** Source code for the user audioization model.
 The file of **spammer_detection/run.py**  is the main entry file for the model training and prediction process.

+**Settings and BaseLine Methods:** We provide a series of Python library versions for model replication in the file **Supplement_for_Reproducibility.md**.
+Similarly, *detailed experimental setups and descriptions* of other baseline methods used in the manuscript are likewise provided.